 Lets take this in for a moment.

-This is critical thinking, the most important and student-empowering endgame to all K-12 education?
+This is critical thinking, the most important and student-empowering endgame of all K-12 education?

 And, all reputable K-12 standards, including The Common Core State Standards (CCSS), scaffold critical thinking as the endgame?
 The various non-CCSS state standards?
 College and Career Readiness Standards (CCRS, for ACT)?
 College Board Standards for College Success™ (for SAT)?
 Advanced Placement (AP)?